ibm-cloud-docs/account/linking_accounts.md

 When you link your {{site.data.keyword.Bluemix_notm}} and Softlayer accounts, you will receive a single {{site.data.keyword.Bluemix_notm}} invoice.
 If you have an existing {{site.data.keyword.Bluemix_notm}} account, the billing through {{site.data.keyword.Bluemix_notm}} for infrastructure resources takes effect for the new billing cycle that starts after the accounts are linked.
 {: shortdesc}

-All linked accounts in {{site.data.keyword.Bluemix_notm}} must be Pay-As-You-Go accounts.
-You can create a new Pay-As-You-Go account, link an existing Pay-As-You-Go account, or link an existing trial account, which is then upgraded to a Pay-As-You-Go account.
-You cannot link Subscription accounts.
+All linked accounts in {{site.data.keyword.Bluemix_notm}} must be Pay-As-You-Go or Subscription accounts.
 {: tip}

 ## Billing for {{site.data.keyword.Bluemix_notm}} usage when accounts are linked